Deploying DPU OS Using BFB from Host

 BFB Installation

-Installing the BFB does not update the firmware.
+Installing the BFB does not automatically update the firmware.
 To do that, refer to section Firmware Upgrade.

 A pre-built BFB of Ubuntu 20.04 with DOCA Runtime and DOCA packages installed is available on the NVIDIA DOCA SDK developer zone page.